chrizzzle/js-snippets/README.md

 # js-snippets
-A small selection of useful js code snippets
+A small selection of useful css and js code snippets